 Aside from the look of Slender Man himself (who you only see for maybe two seconds), it’s actually hard to tell from this trailer just what the movie has to do with the original creepypasta character.

-I don’t know about that, but, truth be told, the Slender Man was never much of a story.
+Truth be told, the Slender Man was never much of a story.
 It’s more an idea, one that creeped out a whole lot of people back when Victor Surge first shared those pictures in 2009.
-There’s a way to translate that to film, I think, but Sony has instead opted for Generic Horror Movie #4571.
+There’s a way to translate that to film, the same way it’s been translated to video games, I think, but Sony has instead opted for Generic Horror Movie #4571.

 Slender Man is directed by Sylvain White, and stars Jaz Sinclair, Joey King, Julia Goldani-Telles, and Annalise Basso.
 Javier Botet plays the titular Slender Man, ripped right from Something Awful circa 2009 and heading to a theater near you on August 24, 2018.